Tasty Recipes for the Home Cook

 • A spider strainer is my go-to equipment for lifting noodles and solids out of soup.

 • I have this 6-quart stock pot, which is the perfect size for making the soup base.
-It is induction compatible and is100% PTFE and PFOA free.
+It is induction compatible and is 100% PTFE and PFOA free.

-• If you can’t find seasoning mix for roast red pork, you can find it online.
+• If you can’t find a seasoning mix for roast red pork, you can find it online.
 This is the one I use all the time.
 It’s delish!

 YOU MIGHT ALSO LIKE THESE RECIPES